The Loxone NFC Code Touch Air is used for access control and features an NFC reader and illuminated keypad on a glass surface.

 In delivery state, pairing mode will be active after the power supply has been established.
 This is indicated by the right status LED flashing red/green/orange.

 To activate the pairing mode manually, switch off the power for 10 seconds, then switch it back on.
-If no connection to a Miniserver can be established for two minutes, pairing mode will be activated for a limited time.
+If no connection to a Miniserver can be established for five minutes, pairing mode will be activated for a limited time.

 The available functions differ depending on whether the device is battery operated or connected to an external power supply.
 This is determined during pairing.
 The device must therefore be paired in the same supply method in which it is to be operated later.